fiorix/freegeoip/README.md

 Thanks to (in no particular order):

+- [Gleicon](https://github.com/gleicon) for all the drama.
-- google.com: The map, Go, angularjs
+- Google for the map, Go, and AngularJS.
-- twitter.com: Bootstrap
+- Twitter for Bootstrap.
+- MaxMind for the current database.
-- ipinfodb.com: For both GeoIP and Timezones database (2010 and 2011)
+- ipinfodb.com for both the IP and timezones database back in 2010 and 2011.
-- maxmind.com: The current database